Article

 7. Should I seek pension advice or guidance?

 Many pension options are irreversible so it’s important you choose wisely.
 If you are at all unsure, we recommend you seek guidance or take regulated financial advice.
 Having an expert review your situation can give you confidence that the decisions made are right for you.
-Our OneStep Financial Plan could help you understand your specific situation and plan your retirement, while Pension Wise, the Government’s free service offers guidance to those over 50s on pension matters.
+Our Charles Stanley Direct Financial Plan could help you understand your specific situation and plan your retirement, while Pension Wise, the Government’s free service offers guidance to those over 50s on pension matters.

 What sort of retirement can you afford?